DNS Configuration

 Overview

 To use RndrKit, you need to point your domain's DNS records to RndrKit's servers.
-This is done by creating a CNAME record that directs traffic from your domain to cname.rndrkit.io.
+The exact records depend on your DNS provider.

 - Log in to the Cloudflare dashboard.